Mid Mountains Legal Blog

 How does VOI work?

-During the VOI process you will be asked to produce original documents so that your identity can be compared, preferably with a document containing photo identification.
+You will be asked to produce original documents so that your identity can be compared, preferably with a document containing photo identification.

-The documentation required for the VOI process is similar to the present ‘100 points’ system commonly used for banking and other identification processes.
-Various categories and combinations of documents may be used to prove your identity.
-These include an Australian or foreign passport, driver licence or photo card, Medicare, Department of Veterans’ Affairs or Centrelink card, and birth or citizenship certificate.
-Other types of documents may be used for those who are not Australian citizens or residents.
+The documentation required for the VOI process is similar to the ‘100 points’ system commonly used for banking and other identification processes.
+The types of documents you need to produce are categorised and various categories and combinations of documents may be used to prove your identity.

 If sufficient identification documents are not available, an Identifier Declaration may be used which enables another person to identify you.
-Your lawyer can advise you on this process.

 Your lawyer must keep certified copies of verification of Identity documents relating to property transactions for seven years.
 Once the VOI process is carried out, you don’t have to undertake a further VOI process for a property transaction that occurs within two years after the initial VOI.

-What if I can’t visit my Lawyer?
+What if I can’t visit my lawyer?

-Australia Post and other reputable agents offer this service.
+If you are unable to attend a face to face interview with your lawyer, you can use an Identity Agent to confirm your identity.
+Australia Post, Infotrack and other reputable agents offer this service.
 The Identity Agent will complete the VOI process and provide an Identity Agent Certification.

 What about companies and attorneys?

-If a party involved in a Conveyancing Transaction is a corporate entity, a company search will confirm the existence of the company and establish who is authorised to sign on behalf of the company.
+If a party involved in a conveyancing transaction is a corporate entity, a company search will confirm the existence of the company and establish who is authorised to sign on behalf of the company.
 The authorised signatories will then need to undergo the VOI process.

 The VOI requirements extend to any person authorised to act on behalf of the client.
 Attorneys entering transactions on behalf of their principal must provide the document authorising such a transaction then complete the VOI process verifying their identity.